 Seabrook Farms has been at the center of a number of projects I am now currently working on.At Seabrook Farms, paroled Japanese American internees worked alongside Barbadian and Jamaican guestworkers, migrant laborers contracted from the American South, and a small contingent of German POWs, groups whose freedom of mobility and job choice were constrained.
 In 1946, Seabrook Farms also accepted Japanese Peruvians brought to the United States and imprisoned by the federal government and Japanese American detainees at Tule Lake stripped of their citizenship.
 In 1948, Seabrook Farms would add to its ranks of workers Estonian Displaced Persons, whom the company sponsored as refugees.
 By looking at these different groups and their housing and treatment as workers, we have begun to explore how Seabrook Farms, as a company town, relied on various sources of labor that managers – often incorrectly – deemed controllable.

-During the summer of 2018, I will be directing The Company Town at Seabrook Farms, NJ: Internment, Migration, and Resettlement in the WWII Era, a two-week summer institute for K-12 teachers taking place at Rutgers, funded by the National Endowment for the Humanities.
-At the institute, Seabrook Farms will be used as a case study into different histories of relocation during the World War II era.
-At a moment when debates about the United States’ policies toward immigrants, refugees, and guestworkers have become a matter of national concern and unavoidable topic of discussion in schools and homes across the country, a goal of this institute is to train teachers to become intermediaries who can direct these conversations to the analysis of historic evidence while also calling attention to the economic, political, and social issues at stake in the present.
+During the summer of 2018, I directed The Company Town at Seabrook Farms, NJ: Internment, Migration, and Resettlement in the WWII Era, a two-week summer institute for K-12 teachers funded by the National Endowment for the Humanities.
+At the institute, Seabrook Farms was used as a case study of relocation during the World War II era, with teachers from around the country developing lesson plans and public projects looking at local histories of displacement, migration, and resettlement relevant to their students.

 Peer-reviewed articles or article-length reviews that I have written have appeared in the Journal of Policy History, Gender and History, Journal of American History, Journal of American Ethnic History, Journal of Asian American Studies, nj.com, pri.org, Radical History Review, International Labor and Working-Class History, Journal of Urban History, and American Studies.